zuozhenggh/learning-library/data-management-library/oci-di/prerequisites/prerequisites.md

 This lab will walk you through the steps to set up the **prerequisites** before starting our Data Integration journey in Oracle Cloud Infrastructure.

 When using your own **paid tenancy**, several of these tasks need to be performed by the Cloud Administrator for your tenancy.
-When using the **Free Tier** Oracle Cloud account, you are the Cloud Administrator so you can perform all of the steps below.
+When using the **Free Tier** Oracle Cloud account, you are the Cloud Administrator and you can perform all of the steps below.

 *Estimated Lab Time*: 1 hour